The log press isn’t a shoulder exercise. It’s a full-body event disguised as an overhead lift.

 Weak Rack Position

-Low elbows kill pressing power.
+Low elbows kill your pressing power.

 No Leg Drive